jncurrie/mscde/README.md

 Despite the external rationale for open kitchens being offering customers transparency of the culinary process, much of the work of restaurant staff remains hidden, not least ‘low-status’ jobs such as dishwashing (Dana, 2019, para.16)[^14].
 The customer does not see the chef creating menus, selecting and buying ingredients or preparing and storing food.
 Likewise, the up-front work required to produce OERs remains hidden, eliding the value of teacher labour (Winn, 2015, p.25)[^16] and MOOCs are often taught by “precariously-positioned teaching associates rather than well-paid academics” (Bayne & Jandric, 2017, p.21)[^17].
 Furthermore, the tacit assumptions inherent in a restaurant setting, such as the type of cuisine on offer and required eating utensils, mirror the ‘hidden curriculum’ of OERs: it is not just the content being shared but also the values and customs of the creators.
 OERs often assume a “one-size-fits-all approach” (Ross and Collier, 2017, p.11)[^18] which can exacerbate inequalities, due to the majority of OERs being created in the Global North and embodying Western ideals of education (Hodgkinson-Williams and Trotter, 2018, p.207)[^5].

 <param ve-image
-       label="Map of Global OER content, showing the majority is created in the Global North." attribution="Screenshot from oerworldmap.org"
+       label="Map of global OER content, showing the majority is created in the Global North." attribution="Screenshot from oerworldmap.org"
        fit="scale"
        url="https://s3hub-16a9288f4971fa631f9d7a562ffdc0b7ad664dd52e0b96944ef1c952b.s3.amazonaws.com/oermap.png">